 In December 2020, 501c6 and 501c3 filings were submitted to begin the formation of the new organization.
+The organization officially launched programming on July 1, 2021.

 The key benefits of a united statewide travel organization include: